Romy and Michele's High School Reunion

 Romy and Michele's High School Reunion is a 1997 American comedy film directed by David Mirkin and written by Robin Schiff, based on characters from her play Ladies Room.
-The film stars Mira Sorvino and Lisa Kudrow as two women who appear to have not achieved much success in life, and decide to invent fake careers to impress former classmates at their ten-year high-school reunion.
+The film stars Mira Sorvino and Lisa Kudrow as two girls who have not achieved much success in life, and decide to invent fake careers to impress former classmates at their ten-year high-school reunion.

-Upon its theatrical release on April 25, 1997, Romy and Michele received positive reviews from critics and grossed $29.2 million on a $20 million budget.
-Over the years since it has come to be considered a cult classic.
+Upon its theatrical release on April 25, 1997, Romy and Michele received mixed to favorable reviews from critics, and grossed $29.2 million on a $20 million budget.
+Over the years, it has since come to be considered a cult classic.

+It was followed by a made-for-TV prequel, Romy and Michele: In the Beginning, in 2005.
+A direct sequel titled, Romy and Michele 2 starring Sorvino and Kudrow is scheduled for release on Hulu in 2027.

 Plot

 As high school students in Tucson, Arizona in 1987, Romy White and Michele Weinberger are continually bullied by the "A-Group," a small group of popular, yet mean, girls, led by cheerleader Christie Masters, who humiliates them repeatedly.
-Romy also has a crush on Christie’s boyfriend, athlete Billy Christianson.
+Romy also has a crush on Christie's boyfriend, athlete Billy Christianson.
 Their classmate Heather Mooney is in love with a geek named Sandy Frink, but Sandy has a crush on Michele.
 Finally, at the prom, Romy asks Billy to dance with her.
 He agrees, but he and Christie trick the girls into thinking he has dumped Christie to be with Romy.
 Romy waits all night to dance with him, but he has already left with Christie.
 Michele dances with Romy instead.

 Ten years later, Romy and Michele live together in an apartment in Los Angeles, California.
 Romy works as a cashier in the service department at a Jaguar dealership and Michele is unemployed.
-They are single, unambitious, and enjoy a casual lifestyle consisting mostly of dancing at nightclubs, eating junkfood, and making fun of movies together.
+They are single, unambitious, and enjoy a casual lifestyle consisting mostly of dancing at nightclubs, eating junk food, and making fun of movies together.
 At work one day, Romy encounters Heather, who is now a successful businesswoman.
 Heather informs her about their upcoming ten-year high school reunion.

 Romy realizes that their lack of achievements will not make a good impression at the reunion.
 Failing at their last-ditch attempts to improve themselves, they decide to fake success by showing up in an expensive car and business suits.
 Romy borrows a Jaguar from a co-worker, and Michele makes their outfits.
-On route to the reunion, they decide to claim that they invented the Post-it note, believing that no one will know better.
+En route to the reunion, they decide to claim that they invented the Post-it note, believing that no one will know better.
 A confrontation over the details of their lie escalates into a fight about their friendship, and they decide to part ways once they reach the reunion.